Oxathiazolones: Synthesis

 The traditional route for 1,3,4-oxathiazol-2-one synthesis is via 1,3 dipolar cycloaddition, where chlorocarbonylsulfenyl chloride and amide are heated together in an appropriate solvent.
 Appropriate solvents must dissolve the amide.
 Typically toluene or chloroform is used.
 A wide variety of amides have been used is the synthesis of 1,3,4-oxathiazol-2-one yielding various derivatives.
 Variations in this procedure have included doing the reaction under an inert atmosphere, adding chlorocarbonylsulfenyl chloride drop-wise, and varying the ratio of chlorocarbonylsulfenyl chloride to amide.
 Variations in procedure may be due to local preferences or substituent effects.

 Reactions

 Decarboxylation leading to isothiazole derivatives

 1,3,4-Oxathiazol-2-one derivatives are commonly used in thermal decarboxylation reactions to generate the corresponding derivative of the short-lived nitrile sulfide which may be trapped by 1,3-dipolar cycloaddition reactions to give heterocycles in low to high yields depending on the nature of the substituent groups.

-The intermediate can be trapped with a suitable electron deficient dipolariphile to give stable heterocycles such as isothiazole (seen below).
+The intermediate can be trapped with a suitable electron deficient dipolarophile to give stable heterocycles such as isothiazole (seen below).